wminshew/emrysdocs/content/_index.md

     ### load a specific .ipynb notebook
     $ emrys notebook --main notebook.ipynb

-Once the job is successfully running, a jupyter token will be logged to the console for pasting into your browser.

 ## Where can I find real examples of running notebooks?

 [Here](/docs/users/examples)!